aaron555/raspi-temperature-controller/README.md

 Separate scripts are provided in _scripts_ directory to control setpoint from the command line, show latest readings and status, analyse the output from the controller to plot PNG graph of daily usage and upload to cloud.
 A wrapper script _temperature_controller.sh_ can be used to access all these scripts, using settings in config file, or they can be called directly using command line arguments.
 An overview of each script, including inputs and outputs can be found in the headers.

 The installer _install.sh_ updates apt repo and installs dependencies (note this can take some time depending on when repo was last updated and what is already installed), sets.up users and groups, and copies all scripts and files to their respective locations.
 It sets up service files and starts and enables them on boot.
 It also adds example lines to /etc/crontab but these are commented to allow user to edit and enable as required.
-Note if an existing installation exists the existing controller config file, output directory and crontab lines will not be overwritten (however any custom paths/directories set in config will be ignored and defaults used.
+Note if an existing installation exists the existing controller config file, output directory and crontab lines will not be overwritten (however any custom paths/directories set in config will be ignored and defaults used).
 At the end, a summary of the install, any warnings (non-fatal errors) that occured and next steps to get started.
 If a fatal error occurs it will abandon the installation and exit immediately.
 If not already present, the device-tree overlay for 1-wire devices will be enabled, and this requires a reboot to apply changes.
 Note the very early Raspbian distributions do not use device tree.

 Note in order to control GPIO the user must be in 'gpio' group and for _g_ or _temprt_ to return CPU temperature the user must be in 'video' group.
 To allow both use of command line tools and automated running via cron/services, user(s) must be in 'tempctl' group, and vice versa.
 This is set up by _install.sh_, which first creates 'tempctl' user.
 This allows all controller functions to be used from command line without sudo/root.
 Similarly, all the controller service and cron tasks are all run as 'tempctl' user, since it is better practice for security to avoid running processes as root where possible.
 For example, running the controller process with mimumum possible priviliges reduces the harm that could be done by an attacher attempting to inject malicioous code into the system configuration file.
 The only script that requires sudo/root priviliges is _install.sh_ which is only run once.